In-depth reviews

 While this is considerably more than we first expected, this price still makes the Citroen Ami the cheapest electric car you can buy in the UK.
 Well, when we say ‘car’, what we really mean is ‘EV’, as the Ami technically is classed as a quadricycle.
 It’s worth noting, though, that you’ll at least need an AM moped licence or a full driving licence to take the Ami out for a spin; a provisional licence isn’t sufficient to drive one in the UK.

-Entry-level Ami models can be specified with a range of ‘colour packs’ (£300) to make them stand out even more – there’s also the £8,500 Ami Pop which features a spoiler that we’re certain creates less downforce than having a mouse sellotaped to the roof.
+Entry-level Ami models can be specified with a range of ‘colour packs’ (£300) to make them stand out even more.
+There’s also the £8,500 Ami Pop, which features a spoiler that we’re certain generates roughly the same amount of downforce as having a mouse sellotaped to the roof.
 Lifestyle-oriented types will be more drawn to the similarly-priced Ami Tonic with its practical roof bars, while the Ami Cargo is ideal for urban-based deliveries.
-A rugged Ami Buggy is coming later this year too, with off-road tyres, a starting price of around £10,500 and only 50 units coming to the UK.
+A rugged Ami Buggy was also sold in super-limited numbers in 2023 and, starting from around £10,500, was by far the most expensive Ami you could buy.

 It’s not just the styling of the quirky quadricycle that catches people’s eyes.
 For starters, all Amis sold in the UK are left-hand drive, probably to save cash, but this does mean you can exit the vehicle onto the pavement rather than into traffic.
 The two doors also open in opposite directions; one is hinged from the front and the other from the rear.